install-it/it-claws/README.md

 #### Creating configuration

-it-claws comes with a brunch of software scraping preset (see: [`src/config.py`](https://github.com/install-it/it-claws/blob/main/src/config.py)), which includes a curated list of common hardware drivers, software, and diagnostic tools.
+it-claws comes with a brunch of software scraping preset (see: [`src/config.py`](https://github.com/install-it/it-claws/blob/main/src/config.py)), which includes a curated list of common hardware drivers, diagnostic tools and common software.

 Run the following command to configure your scraping list: